SimisRnD/simis-cms/docs/decisions.md

 - Have a stable platform which is easy to maintain and deploy
 - Encourage design, accessibility, and experimentation with style, layouts, features, and components
 - Have a lean website stack which separates the CMS platform and the runtime requirements
+- Inspired by micro-frontends and portals

 ## Decisions

+### 2024

-- 2024: Implement a lean runtime stack
+- Implement a lean runtime stack
+- Improve front-end usability

+### 2023

-- 2023: Refine and extend the Web and Data modules
+- Refine and extend the Web and Data modules

+### 2022

-- 2022: Adapt to Kubernetes deployment methods, scalability, and capabilities
+- Adapt to Kubernetes deployment methods, scalability, and capabilities
-- 2022: Enhance groups, roles, and permissions; use containerization
+- Enhance groups, roles, and permissions
+- Use containerization with a focus on DevSecOps
-- 2022: Public release with Apache Open Source License
+- Public release with Apache Open Source License

+### 2021

-- 2021: Add Dataset and Data Collections features
+- Add Dataset and Data Collections features

+### 2020

-- 2020: Enhance E-Commerce and CMS features; add data and dataset modules
+- Enhance E-Commerce and CMS features
+- Add data and dataset modules

+### 2019

-- 2019: Add E-Commerce features, add social network integrations, enhance CMS features
+- Add E-Commerce features, add social network integrations, enhance CMS features

+### 2018

-- 2018: Use Domain-Driven Design (DDD)
+- Use Domain-Driven Design (DDD)
-- 2018: Use SQL, no web frameworks or database persistance dependencies for the core platform
+- Use SQL, avoid web frameworks and database persistance dependencies for the core platform
-- 2018: Use Open Source libraries and coding environments
+- Use Open Source libraries and coding environments
-- 2018: CMS first - core platform framework, settings management, CMS interface, API, analytics
+- CMS first - core platform framework, settings management, CMS interface, API, analytics

 ## Thoughts